Third wave of COVID-19 definitely underway in UK, says vaccine expert | Health

 He was asked about how confident he was that the UK's vaccination programme can outpace the Delta variant with the current rate of jabs, which have now opened up to all adults.

-''No, I don't feel confident, but I think there's some grounds for optimism.
+''No, I don't feel confident, but I think there are some grounds for optimism.
 The latest ONS [Office for National Statistics] figures continue to show a rise, but that rise has not accelerated quite as much as I'd feared over the last week," he said.

 ''So, the race is on.
 The sooner we can get, particularly second doses, into older people, the less of a hospitalisation wave we'll see this time around.
 That's the critical thing, that's what's grounded us all in the past, and if we've managed to protect enough older people that we can avoid a great big surge of hospitalisations and deaths, then things will be able to move back towards normal,'' he said.